Erengonen/solidity-mapping-creator/README.md

 A Smart contract using assembly for creating, updating, read storage mapping from function.
-It's creates (uint256 => address) mapping.
-Contract stores the created mappings slots inside the mappingSlot list.
-Storing slot numbers inside the list is not efficient.
-It's doubles the gas cost.
+With this contract, String, Uint256, Bytes32, Address mappings can be created within the function.
+The value of the created mappings will be seen from getMapping function.